junxit/us-congress-bills-113/bill.md

 - **(1)** *Secretary* The term Secretary means the Secretary of the Interior.
 - **(2)** *Cadastre* The term cadastre means an inventory of real property of the Federal Government developed through collecting, storing, retrieving, or disseminating graphical or digital data depicting natural or man-made physical features, phenomena, or boundaries of the earth and any information related thereto, including surveys, maps, charts, satellite and airborne remote sensing data, images, and services, with services performed by professionals such as surveyors, photogrammetrists, hydrographers, geodesists, cartographers, and other such services of an architectural or engineering nature including the following data layers:
-  - **(A)** A reference frame consisting of a geodetic network.
+  - **(A)** A reference frame consisting of a current geodetic network.
   - **(B)** A series of current, accurate large scale maps.
-  - **(C)** A cadastral boundary overlay delineating all cadastral parcels.
+  - **(C)** An existing cadastral boundary overlay delineating all cadastral parcels.
   - **(D)** A system for indexing and identifying each cadastral parcel.
-  - **(E)** A series of land data files, each including the parcel identifier, which can be used to retrieve information and cross reference between and among other data files, which contains information about the use, value, assets and infrastructure of each parcel, and shall also designate any parcels that the Secretary determines can be better managed through ownership by a non-Federal entity including but not limited to State government, local government, Tribal government, nonprofit organizations, or the private sector.
+  - **(E)** A series of land data files, each including the parcel identifier, which can be used to retrieve information and cross reference between and among other data files, which contains information about the use, assets and infrastructure of each parcel, and shall also designate any parcels that the Secretary determines can be better managed through ownership by a non-Federal entity including but not limited to State government, local government, Tribal government, nonprofit organizations, or the private sector.
 - **(3)** *Real property* The term real property means real estate consisting of land, buildings, crops, forests, or other resources still attached to or within the land or improvements or fixtures permanently attached to the land or a structure on it, including any interest, benefit, right, or privilege in such property.

+## § 4.
+Transparency and public access

+The Secretary shall—

+- **(1)** make the cadastre publically available on the internet in a graphically geo-enabled and searchable format;
+- **(2)** ensure that the inventory referred to in section 2 includes the identification of all lands and parcels suitable for disposal by Resource Management Plans conducted for pursuant to the Federal Land Policy and Management Act of 1976 (FLPMA, 43 U.S.C.
+1711 et. seq.); and
+- **(3)** in consultation with the Secretary of Defense and the Secretary of Homeland Security, prevent the disclosure of any parcel or parcels of land, and buildings or facilities thereon, or information related thereto, if such disclosure would impair or jeopardize the national security or homeland defense of the United States.

+## § 5.
+Right of action

+Nothing in this Act shall create any substantive or procedural right or benefit.